 Research Assistant for Dr. Valerie Paul, University of Guam Marine Laboratory, Mangilao, Guam, 1995.

-California Civil Practice: Environmental Law and Litigation: Chapter 3, Superfund Litigation; Chapter 4, Proposition 65 Litigation; Chapter 6, Citizen Suits; Chapter 10, Bankruptcy Issues; Chapter 11, Environmental Terms, Thompson Reuters/West.
+California Civil Practice: Environmental Law and Litigation: Chapter 1, Toxic Tort Litigation Involving Personal Injury; Chapter 2,Toxic Tort Litigation Involving Property Damage; Chapter 3, Superfund Litigation; Chapter 4, Proposition 65 Litigation; Chapter 5, Insurance Coverage Litigation; Chapter 6, Citizen Suits; Chapter 10, Bankruptcy Considerations; Chapter 11, Environmental Terms, Thompson Reuters/West.

 New EPA Rule on Hazardous Pharma Waste: Overview on EPA’s new rule for management of hazardous pharmaceutical wastes at healthcare facilities, including how individuals can help eliminate pharmaceuticals in the environment, Alameda County Bar Association Environmental Law Executive Committee Newsletter, January 2017.